 About me

-I am currently a postdoctoral researcher of the Center for Discrete Mathematics and Theoretical Computer Science (DIMACS) at Rutgers University.
+I am currently a postdoctoral researcher, advised by Dr. Jie Gao, in the computer science department at Rutgers University.
 My research focuses on the intersection of computational topology, geometry, machine learning, and artificial intelligence.

-I earned my Ph.D. in Computer Science from Purdue University, where my doctoral research centered on topological data analysis and graph representations.
-My work explores innovative approaches to data representation and analysis, to uncover hidden patterns and structures in complex datasets.
+I earned my Ph.D. in Computer Science from Purdue University, advised by Dr. Tamal Dey.
+My doctoral research centered on topological data analysis and graph representations learning.
+My work explores innovative approaches to data representation and analysis, seeking to uncover hidden patterns and structures in complex datasets.

 My CV.
 My google scholar.
 I work on the following projects at the moment.